Information for Students

 b.
 Complete an interview

-If you need accommodations for the essay or interview and have a documented disability for which accommodations have been provided by the Academic Support Center for essays or interviews, please contact Suzanne Kiehne.
-Accommodations will only be provided after the letter is submitted and with sufficient lead-time to arrange accommodations.
-Discussions with nursing faculty and staff will remain confidential.
+Students needing accommodations for the essay or interview and who have a documented disability for which accommodations have been provided by the Academic Support Center (ASC), need to contact Suzanne, Kiehne, the AAA for the Department of Nursing.
+Accommodations will only be provided after a letter from the ASC is submitted to the Department of Nursing chair and with sufficient lead-time to arrange accommodations prior to the scheduled essay or interview.

 4. Students will be notified of their conditional acceptance into the nursing major by a letter from the Nursing Department chair before spring semester of the sophomore year and will be based on the following criteria: